cocoleemon/BloomVault/docs/phase-1/05-solution.md

 BloomVault focuses on making that information meaningful.

 Instead of presenting complex ingredient lists without context, BloomVault explains information in ways that are approachable and relevant to everyday users.

+Ingredient education is integrated directly into the product research experience, allowing users to learn naturally as they explore.

 The goal is not simply to provide data.